runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 If more than one top-level rule applies, by default, `K` will pick just one of those rules, apply it, and continue rewriting.
-However, it is **nondeterministic** which rule applies.
+However, it is **non-deterministic** which rule applies.
 In theory, it could be any of them.
-By passing the `--search` flag to `krun`, you are able to tell `krun` to explore all possible nondeterministic choices, and generate a complete list of all possible final configurations reachable by each nondeterminstic choice that can be made.
+By passing the `--search` flag to `krun`, you are able to tell `krun` to explore all possible non-deterministic choices, and generate a complete list of all possible final configurations reachable by each nondeterminstic choice that can be made.